navratil/apex-qr-plugin/README.md

 QR Code plugin
 ===============

-QR Code item plugin for the Oracle Application Express
+Self contained QR Code item plugin for the Oracle Application Express.

+QR codes are generated using a JavaScript directly in the browser.
+Plugin does NOT depend on any external QR generator service.

 Demo: http://apex.oracle.com/pls/apex/f?p=QRDEMO